-This section provides an overview of the implementation strategy that will be employed by the Dairy to install lagoon liner systems in lagoons at the facility.
-Given the compressed schedule required in order to line lagoons and still maintain operations at the dairy, a modified design/bid/build process will be employed for lagoon lining at the Dairy.
+This section provides an overview of the implementation strategy that will be employed by the Cow Palace Dairy to install lagoon liner systems in lagoons at the facility.
+Given the compressed schedule required in order to line lagoons and still maintain operations at the dairy, a modified design/bid/build process will be employed for lagoon lining at the Cow Palace Dairy.

 The lagoon liner design will be prescriptive enough to allow bidding from multiple contractors for well-defined portions of the work.
-Currently it is anticipated that one contractor will be engaged for earth work activities (regrade and reslope of interior lagoon slopes and bottoms) and another contractor for HDPE liner installation.
-In addition, portions of the earthwork may be self-performed by the Dairy if personnel and equipment are available.
+Currently it is anticipated that one contractor will be engaged for earth work activities (regrade and reslope of interior lagoon slopes and bottoms) and another contractor for liner system installation.
+In addition, portions of the earthwork may be self-performed by Cow Palace if personnel and equipment are available.
 IES will serve as the owner's engineering representative during the bidding process and provide oversight and quality assurance and control during the construction process.